ishandvd/Part-II-Notes/Hoare Logic and Model Checking/Definitions.md

 Allows us to separate the state predicates into disjoint sets.
 Permits cocurrent dynamic semantics.

 ##### Heap
 Stores the current values of allocated locations.
+It uses locations, similar to the concept of addresses, whereas the stack maps program variables to values.

 ##### Failure
 If the given location is not currently allocated, failure happens.